eprbell/dali-rp2/README.md

 * it analyzes, processes and merges this data;
 * it uses the processed data to generate an ODS input file for RP2 and its respective JSON configuration file.

-DaLI has a [programmable plugin architecture](https://github.com/eprbell/dali-rp2/tree/main/README.dev.md#dali-internals) for data loaders (both CSV and REST-based).
+DaLI has a programmable plugin architecture for [data loaders](https://github.com/eprbell/dali-rp2/blob/main/README.dev.md#data-loader-plugin-development) (both CSV and REST-based), [pair converters](https://github.com/eprbell/dali-rp2/blob/main/README.dev.md#pair-converter-plugin-development) and [countries](https://github.com/eprbell/dali-rp2/blob/main/README.dev.md#country-plugin-development).
 While some exchanges and wallets are already supported out-of-the-box, more are needed: help us make DaLI a robust open-source, community-driven crypto data loader by [contributing](https://github.com/eprbell/dali-rp2/tree/main/CONTRIBUTING.md#contributing-to-the-repository) plugins for exchanges and wallets!
-Check [data-loader-plugin open issues](https://github.com/eprbell/dali-rp2/issues).
+Check [open issues](https://github.com/eprbell/dali-rp2/issues) or open a new one.

 DaLI has [unit test](https://github.com/eprbell/dali-rp2/tree/main/tests/) coverage to reduce the risk of regression.